zulip/zulip/docs/development/setup-vagrant.md

 1. Install [Vagrant][vagrant-dl] (latest).
 2. Install [VirtualBox][vbox-dl] (latest).

-(For a non-free option, but better performance, you can also use [VMWare Fusion][vmware-fusion-dl] with the [VMWare Fusion Vagrant plugin][vagrant-vmware-fusion-dl] or [Parallels Desktop][parallels-desktop-dl] as a provider for Vagrant.)
+(For a non-free option, but better performance, you can also use [VMware Fusion][vmware-fusion-dl] with the [VMware Fusion Vagrant plugin][vagrant-vmware-fusion-dl] or [Parallels Desktop][parallels-desktop-dl] as a provider for Vagrant.)